Postgraduate Research Festival 2025

 To take part in the 3MT, look out for communications from your faculty about local heats, which are taking place during April and May.
 The top three presenters from each faculty will go through to the final competition.

-You can find more 3MT information and resources on the Researcher Development Canvas site and there are some information sessions about preparing for the 3MT coming up:
+You can find more 3MT information and resources on the Researcher Development Canvas site (join here if you're not already enrolled.
+There are also some information sessions about preparing for the 3MT coming up:

 PGR Festival planning is led by a committee of doctoral researchers.